electric-sql/electric/docs/quickstart/_setup_generator.md

 npx create-electric-app@latest my-app --template react
 ```

-You can specify the desired template, available options are `react` and `vue`.
+You can specify the desired template, available options are `react`, `vue`, `expo`, and `react-native`.
 Change directory into `my-app` and start the backend services.
 This will use Docker Compose to run [Postgres](../usage/installation/postgres.md) and the [Electric sync service](../usage/installation/service.md):

 ```shell
 cd my-app